ethanbabel/ReTool-MA/README.md

 ## Running the ReTool-MA workflow

+### Quick sample run
-Once dependencies are installed you can exercise a sample multi-agent Planner/Executor/Verifier workflow:
+Once dependencies are installed you can exercise a small multi-agent Planner/Executor/Verifier workflow:

 ```bash
 cd MARTI